ArakelTheDragon/CfCbazar_WebDev/README.md

 The repo is under development.
 All files are not uploaded.
 Ignored are config files.

-Thanks Arak — I’ve reviewed the [CfCbazar_WebDev repository](https://github.com/ArakelTheDragon/CfCbazar_WebDev/tree/main/cfcbazar.ct.ws), and here’s a refined GitHub project description you can use for your repo’s README or landing page:

 ---

 ## 💼 CfCbazar Web Platform